FredericGariepy/LighthouseLabs/PKM/W4/D4/Multi-tier RMF, ORM, NIST RMF.md

 ```
     Strategic risk          risks: Policy, fines, reputation, market relevance, compliance # Risk to both enterprise and business
           /\
-         /  \               whats the `width` of the triangle for?
+         /  \
-        /     \             is it the number/count of risk/mitigratios by level?
+        /     \             width of triangle likely the volume of risks
       Enterprise
      / (Policy)  \          The term `mitigation` changes at each level
     /             \         between the strategy - tactical poles.